christyne/Learing-Code/README.md

 # Learing-Code
-I withdraw all on behalf until of until I learn code.
-It makes no sense for work to be dobe repeatly without my full understanding or petsonal cosent. all approvals are from here on mine only!
+I withdraw all on my behalf until I learn code.
+It makes no sense for work to be done repeatly without my full understanding or personal cosent. all approvals are from here on mine only!